When disaster hits, Stuff Helps

 “I give people rides if they are down on their luck,” said Newberry.
 “If someone has a fire, I can get their electric meter moved from one house to another so it won’t cost them a lot.
 I’ve done a lot of footwork, but it has all paid off.”

-“Barry has given us stuff to distribute to the first responders,” Crossroads Mission Care founder Patti Carter said.
-“He is a volunteer firefighter, so he has a heart for that group of people.
-He has a lot of storage containers at his place and collects stuff that can be distributed to the community.

-“He keeps his eyes open for resources and materials for things that we need.
-He had a reclaimed chassis that he gave us so that we could integrate it into building a shepherd’s hut.
-The chassis that he brought us is from an old hay wagon.
-He brought us components that we could integrate into a shepherd’s hut for people when they come to stay at Crossroads.”

-Because the nonprofit lends assistance to so many people around the area, the life-long resident of Macon County says that the organization depends on donations and grants to help keep it going.
+Because the non-profit lends assistance to so many people around the area, Newberry says that the organization depends on donations and grants to help keep it going.

 “I keep quilts, bedding, mattresses, box-springs, dressers, and anything I can get, so when people need those things, they can get them,” said Newberry.
 “I’ve also gotten a Walmart grant for two years and another grant just the other day.
 It’s great to know that they will be helping someone.”